javvylx/Enigma/README.md

 ## Introduction
 The solution is aimed at providing as much information within the forensic bailiwick of an investigation.
 Our solution consists of 2 main categories, hardware and software.
 Under hardware, we will be utilizing the already pre-existing BashBunny to dump out the host machine’s RAM data and Event Logs, which will then be analyzed by our software solutions. <br>
-The software category consists of a trilogy of modules - a Windows Security Event Log analyzer, a PE static analyzer, and an IOC detector.
+The software category consists of a trilogy of modules - a Windows Security Event Log analyzer, a PE static analyzer, and an automated RAM analysis.
 The solution will also contain a Graphical User Interface (GUI) to not only ease navigation and interaction between modules, but also to display the results in a concise manner for investigators to follow up.
-This GUI is designed for userfriendliness to ease the job of newer/less experienced investigators, while allowing the user to have a clear overview of their task-at-hand.<br>
+This GUI is designed for user-friendliness to ease the job of newer/less experienced investigators, while allowing the user to have a clear overview of their task-at-hand.<br>

 ## Software Requirements